How to Apply To Study Medicine in Europe If You Are From The USA?

 Here are some of the biggest benefits you’ll enjoy when you choose to study medicine in Europe:

-• Experience a rich culture - Sure, the US is very diverse when it comes to different cultures, there’s a reason why many refer to it as a ‘melting pot’.
+- Experience a rich culture - Sure, the US is very diverse when it comes to different cultures, but there’s a reason why many refer to it as a ‘melting pot’.
 But it’s not quite the same as experiencing these cultures on their home turf, so to speak.
 Ever wondered what Georgian cuisine is like?
 Ever wanted to be in a real Romanian classroom?
 Maybe you have, maybe you haven’t, but there’s no denying that these are very unique things that can only be truly experienced outside the US.

-• Medical degree at a fraction of the cost - Medical education in even the pricier parts of Europe still costs several times less than what it does in the US.
+- Medical degree at a fraction of the cost - Medical education in even the pricier parts of Europe still costs several times less than what it does in the US.
 In addition, the living costs in Europe are usually much lower than they are in the United States, with many countries in Eastern Europe requiring no more than around $600 per month for comfortable living.
 In an era where every doctor is hundreds of thousands of dollars in debt, why join their ranks when you can get the same degree debt-less?

-• Knowledge you can’t find in the US - If you’ve ever browsed YouTube for ‘how-to’ videos, you probably stumbled across a guy with a strange European or Asian accent who taught you something you never would have suspected was even possible.
-That’s because every culture, every people, has its own share of tricks and tips that those from other countries would never suspect without interacting with it.
+- Knowledge you can’t find in the US - If you’ve ever browsed YouTube for ‘how-to’ videos, you probably stumbled across a guy with a strange European or Asian accent who taught you something you never would have suspected was even possible.
+That’s because every culture, every person, has its own share of tricks and tips that those from other countries would never suspect without interacting with it.
 This goes double for medicine.
 While the US has always relied on cutting-edge diagnostic equipment, this type of technology has only been available in countries like Georgia relatively recently - which means that their doctors have developed some unbelievably innovative methods to diagnose and treat their patients.
 This kind of thing is not something you’ll be very exposed to if you decide to study in the US.

 You’ve got questions?
 We’ve got answers!